About Helen Langley

 Latest projects

-Helen’s latest projects include preparing to attend The BBC at 100 Symposium as a member of the session on Politics and Current Affairs where she will be speaking about the contributions of Honor Balfour (1912-2001) and Stephen Bonarjee (1912- 2003).
-The Symposium is being held from 13 to 15 September 2022 in Bradford at the National Science and Media Museum and online.
-The invitation to speak brings a wonderful opportunity to draw the careers of Honor Balfour and Stephen Bonarjee to the attention of a wide audience and hopefully encourage researchers to explore further the careers of these two innovatory figures.
+Helen’s recent projects included attending The BBC at 100 Symposium as a member of the session on Politics and Current Affairs where she spoke about the contributions of Honor Balfour (1912-2001) and Stephen Bonarjee (1912- 2003).
+The Symposium was held from 13 to 15 September 2022 in Bradford at the National Science and Media Museum and online.
+The invitation to speak brought a wonderful opportunity to draw the careers of Honor Balfour and Stephen Bonarjee to the attention of a wide audience and hopefully encourage researchers to explore further the careers of these two innovatory figures.
+Helen continues to serve as a volunteer member of the London Gardens Trust’s planning and conservation subgroup.